nkkollaw/zubr/CONTRIBUTING.md

-Pull requests that add functions must however contain no more than a single function, and must include a reference to the related issue.
+Pull requests that add functions must contain no more than a single function, and must include a reference to the related issue.

 For instance: